HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 >
 > **Unknown:** the data source cannot be connected; the data source does not have sufficient privileges, detection timeout (timeout time is 1min), the non-master-slave replication relation between nodes (no replication relation is set up, or the replication relation is set up incorrectly).
 >
 > **Setup failed:** it means that there is a detection failure or setup failure in the master-slave setup.
-Move the cursor over the word \"Setup failed\", it will prompt the specific failure information.
+Move the cursor over the word "Setup failed", it will prompt the specific failure information.
 >
 > **Setting up:** it means that the master-slave setup is currently in progress.
 When the background operation is completed, refresh the page, and it will display Normal or Setup failed.